rmsrosa/nbjoint/docs/source/usage.md

 AA.00-Bibliography.ipynb
 ```

 Usually, the notebook with the character `&` is not recognized as an indexed notebook and is not included in the collection of notebooks to be bound.
-However, if `bind()` (or `reindex()`) is called with the argument `insert` as `True`, then the notebooks are renamed and the collection becomes
+However, if `joint()` (or `reindex()`) is called with the argument `insert` as `True`, then the notebooks are renamed and the collection becomes

 ```text
 00.00-Front_Page.ipynb